uspki/policies/certificate-policy.md

 - Ensure an access log is maintained and inspected periodically.
 - Require two-person physical access control to both the cryptographic module and computer systems.

-When not in use, removable cryptographic modules, activation information used to access or enable cryptographic modules, and CA equipment SHALL be placed in secure containers.
-Activation data SHALL be either memorized or recorded and stored in a manner commensurate with the security afforded the cryptographic module, and SHALL not be stored with the cryptographic module or removable hardware associated with remote workstations used to administer the CA.
+When not in use, removable cryptographic modules, activation information used to access or enable cryptographic modules, and CA equipment shall be placed in secure containers.
+Activation data shall be either memorized or recorded and stored in a manner commensurate with the security afforded the cryptographic module, and shall not be stored with the cryptographic module or removable hardware associated with remote workstations used to administer the CA.

-A security check of the facility housing the CA equipment or remote workstations used to administer the CAs SHALL occur if the facility is to be left unattended.
-At a minimum, the check SHALL verify the following:
+A security check of the facility housing the CA equipment or remote workstations used to administer the CAs shall occur if the facility is to be left unattended.
+At a minimum, the check shall verify the following:

 - The equipment is in a state appropriate to the current mode of operation (e.g., that cryptographic modules are in place when “open,” and secured when “closed,” and for the CA, that all equipment other than the repository is shut down).
 - Any security containers are properly secured.
 - Physical security systems (e.g., door locks, vent covers) are functioning properly.
 - The area is secured against unauthorized access.

-A person or group of persons SHALL be made explicitly responsible for making such checks.
-When a group of persons is responsible, a log identifying the person performing a check at each instance SHALL be maintained.
-If the facility is not continuously attended, the last person to depart SHALL initial a sign-out sheet that indicates the date and time and asserts that all necessary physical protection mechanisms are in place and activated.
+A person or group of persons shall be made explicitly responsible for making such checks.
+When a group of persons is responsible, a log identifying the person performing a check at each instance shall be maintained.
+If the facility is not continuously attended, the last person to depart shall initial a sign-out sheet that indicates the date and time and asserts that all necessary physical protection mechanisms are in place and activated.

 ### 5.1.3 Power and air conditioning
-The CA SHALL have backup capability sufficient to lock out input, finish any pending actions, and record the state of the equipment automatically before lack of power or air conditioning causes a shutdown.
+The CA shall have backup capability sufficient to lock out input, finish any pending actions, and record the state of the equipment automatically before lack of power or air conditioning causes a shutdown.

-The repositories (containing CA certificates and CRLs) SHALL be provided with uninterrupted power sufficient for a minimum of 6 hours operation in the absence of commercial power, to maintain availability and avoid denial of service.
+The repositories (containing CA certificates and CRLs) shall be provided with uninterrupted power sufficient for a minimum of 6 hours operation in the absence of commercial power, to maintain availability and avoid denial of service.

 ### 5.1.4 Water exposures
-CA equipment SHALL be installed such that it is not in danger of exposure to water.
+CA equipment shall be installed such that it is not in danger of exposure to water.

 ### 5.1.5 Fire prevention and protection
 No Stipulation

 ### 5.1.6 Media storage
-Media SHALL be stored so as to protect them from accidental damage (e.g., water, fire, or electromagnetic) and unauthorized physical access.
+Media shall be stored so as to protect them from accidental damage (e.g., water, fire, or electromagnetic) and unauthorized physical access.

 ### 5.1.7 Waste disposal
-Sensitive media and documentation that are no longer needed for operations SHALL be destroyed in a secure manner.
-For example, sensitive paper documentation SHALL be shredded, burned, or otherwise rendered unrecoverable.
+Sensitive media and documentation that are no longer needed for operations shall be destroyed in a secure manner.
+For example, sensitive paper documentation shall be shredded, burned, or otherwise rendered unrecoverable.

 ### 5.1.8 Off-site backup
-Full system backups sufficient to recover from system failure SHALL be made on a periodic schedule.
+Full system backups sufficient to recover from system failure shall be made on a periodic schedule.
 Backups are to be performed and stored off-site not less than once per week.
-At least one full backup copy SHALL be stored at an off-site location (separate from CA equipment).
+At least one full backup copy shall be stored at an off-site location (separate from CA equipment).
 Only the latest full backup need be retained.
-The backup SHALL be stored at a site with physical and procedural controls commensurate to that of the operational CA.
+The backup shall be stored at a site with physical and procedural controls commensurate to that of the operational CA.

 ## 5.2 Procedural controls